M. H. Benders: Recent works

 In 2020, Benders published Waarover de Piranha droomt in de limonadesloot ("What the Piranha Dreams About in the Lemonade Ditch"), a philosophical work exploring human imagination and its relationship with reality.

 In 2021, he released Ginneninne, a collection that infused the Dutch language with Gaelic and Irish-based neologisms.

 In 2022, he published Amanita Muscaria, the Book of the Empress, an extensive study on the Amanita muscaria mushroom, discussing its role in human evolution and cultural significance.

 In 2023, Benders released Gedichten om te Lezen in het Donker ("Poems to Read in the Dark"), a collection written after the loss of two family members.
 The collection explores themes of grief and reflection.
 He also published The Eternal Hazing, examining the portrayal of dissenting voices and the dynamics within literary institutions and censorship of leftwing voices in the coronacrisis.

 In 2024, Benders published Het zijn maar Bergen ("It's Only Mountains"), a poetry collection that incorporates artificial intelligence to create a singing book, including eight forewords by deceased poets.
 That year, Benders also became active in two musical projects.
 He joined the Dutch duo Berry Lee Berry, which was featured in the Argentine Rolling Stone article "Reggae alrededor del mundo: 20 artistas para descubrir la vibración," highlighting their psychedelic-dub single "Wail O Wail O Rocka Man."

 Additionally, Benders formed the German-Dutch electronic band The Stoss with Dieter Adam.
 They released their debut album, Höllenhelle Eisenbahn, in January 2025.

-Benders is currently working on a new collection titled In het applaus en lichtstof van lampen ("In the Applause and Light Dust of Lamps").
+In 2026, Benders published the philosophical book Please, please let me be Human.
+His official website identifies The Stoss and Je Moerhussel as his principal current music projects.
+That year, Je Moerhussel released the album Als ik niet brand, The Stoss released Die Roboter sind wrong, and, under the Berry Lee Bey alias, he released the single Here comes the Bythos.